PhilipCoder/willcore.data/README.md

 ## 5. Adding data to a table.

 Data rows can be added to table via a queryDB instance.
 The add method on a table proxy or the table's "+" property.
 The add method can only take a single row at a time, while the "+" property can take an array of data rows.
+After the data is added to the internal state of the queryDB instance, the "save" method can be called to persist the data to the database.
+The save method returns a promise that will resolve once the data is persisted to the database.

 __Documentation is still under construction...__